python/cpython/Doc/reference/expressions.rst

 .. method:: generator.__next__()

    Starts the execution of a generator function or resumes it at the last executed yield expression.
-When a generator function is resumed with an :meth:`~generator.__next__` method, the current yield expression always evaluates to :const:`None`.
+When a generator function is resumed with a :meth:`~generator.__next__` method, the current yield expression always evaluates to :const:`None`.
 The execution then continues to the next yield expression, where the generator is suspended again, and the value of the